A look at how provinces plan to emerge from the COVID-19 shutdown

 Residents of Nova Scotia, New Brunswick, Newfoundland and Labrador and Prince Edward Island can now travel to any of the other three provinces without self-isolating for 14 days after arriving.

-The province is also increasing the limits on gatherings organized by recognized business or community organizations.
-That includes weddings, funerals, cultural events, concerts, festivals, dance recitals and faith-based gatherings, which, as of July 3, increase to 250 people if they’re outdoors and 200 — with maximum 50 per cent capacity — if they’re indoors.
+The province has also increased the limits on gatherings organized by recognized business or community organizations.
+That includes weddings, funerals, cultural events, concerts, festivals, dance recitals and faith-based gatherings, which, as of July 3, increased to 250 people if they’re outdoors and 200 — with maximum 50 per cent capacity — if they’re indoors.
 In either case, physical distancing is still required.

 The province announced on June 26 that all bars and restaurants could resume operating at full capacity and serve customers until midnight.
 However, establishments must continue to adhere to physical distancing rules.